DerekCresswell/GameDesign11/2 Dice Game/Syntax.md

 ```

 New lines should be used to break up groups of similar variables.\
-Properties (Header, Range, Serializable) are placed on the line preceding their coresponding variable.\
+Properties (Header, Range, Serializable) are placed on the line preceding their corresponding variable.\
-Arrange variables based on their Access Levels.
-Typically top to bottom like :
+Arrange variables based on their Access Levels, typically top to bottom like :

 * Static
 * Public